 For the crème brûlée-curious, dropping $20-plus on a kitchen torch you might use only once can feel like a foolish purchase.
 Test out your (miniature) flame-throwing skills with the GiBot Blow Torch Lighter, which offers a non-finicky introduction to fire for an affordable cost.

 Unlike large professional models, the GiBot doesn't connect directly to a butane fuel tank.
-Instead, you'll pour butane directly into the gas cylinder, which holds eight to 10 grams of gas—enough to perfect your dinner party desserts.
+Instead, you'll pour butane directly into the gas cylinder, which holds 8 to 10 grams of gas—enough to perfect your after-dinner desserts.

 This mini-model is only 4.7 inches tall, but despite its wee size it still produces an impressive flame, topping out at 5 to 6 inches long.
-That's enough to give your brûlées an impressive crust, although you might find yourself running out of gas if you're serving a crowd and it may not be powerful enough to darken your meats quite as much as you'd like.
+That's enough to give your brûlées an impressive crust, although you might find yourself running out of gas if you're using it for big batches, and it may not be powerful enough to darken your meats quite as much as you'd like.

-Slaving over a meal of seared steaks and blackened tomatoes can be back-breaking, finger-aching work.
+Laboring over a meal of seared steaks and blackened tomatoes can be back-breaking, finger-aching work.
 An ergonomic kitchen torch takes away the pain.
 At eight-and-a-half inches, Williams Sonoma's kitchen torch perfectly fits your palm, and the comfort grip keeps your joints pain-free.
-And the angled nozzle means you don't have to twist your hand awkwardly for even burning.
+The angled nozzle means you don't have to twist your hand awkwardly for even burning.

 If you're just toying around with the idea of introducing fire to your kitchen, there's no need to splurge on a fancy blowtorch attachment or full canisters of propane or butane.
 Instead, pick something that just works, without too much fiddling.